thefrontside/frontside.com/src/pages/blog/2016-12-15-building-infinite-scroll-in-react-native.md

 title: Building infinite scroll in React Native
 date: 2016-12-15T12:00:00.000Z
 author: "Robert DeLuca"
+description: Tackling infinite scroll can be hard on any platform.
+But thankfully React Native allows you to use base JavaScript libraries to solve problems in native apps.
+We're going to take Impagination.js and build an infinite scrolling list that is silky smooth and painless data management.
 tags:
   - react native
   - react
   - infinite scroll
   - impagination
-image: /img/2016-12-15-building-infinite-scroll-in-react-native_react-native-header.jpg
+img: /img/2016-12-15-building-infinite-scroll-in-react-native_react-native-header.jpg
-description: Tackling infinite scroll can be hard on any platform.
-But thankfully React Native allows you to use base JavaScript libraries to solve problems in native apps.
-We're going to take Impagination.js and build an infinite scrolling list that is silky smooth and painless data management.
 cta_text: Does your team need help building complex UI in React Native?
 Frontside can unblock your team and ship software with confidence regularly.
 published: true
 directory_index: false